 The winding roads through the Vallée Verte (French for green valley).
 Rock formations, green bushes and trees provide some shadow against the hot sun.
 We continue up the Vallée Verte to Thonon-les-Bains, a small town at the shore of Lake Geneva.
-Lake Geneva is one of the largest bodies of water in Western-Europe, and with its length of 95km it greatly exceeds in size all others alpine lakes.
-The lake has a depth of 310M, which makes the bottom of the lake only 62M higher than sea level.
 To the South, we can see already the snowy peaks of the Mont Blanc, the highest mountain of the Alps.
-We then take the route from Thonon les Bains and head for Morzine.

 Lake Geneva, formed by a retreating glacier, has a crescent shape that narrows around Yvoire on the southern shore.
 It can thus be divided figuratively into the “Grand Lac” (Large Lake) to the east and the “Petit Lac” (Small Lake) to the west.